trento-project/web/README.md

 ## Installing Trento Web Locally for Development

 To install Trento web locally for development, please refer to our [hack on the trento](./guides/development/hack_on_the_trento.md) guide for detailed instructions.

-## Installing Trento Web Locally and Connecting it with [wanda](https://github.com/trento-project/wanda/tree/main) for Development

-For instructions on installing Trento web locally and connecting it with [wanda](https://github.com/trento-project/wanda/tree/main) for development, please refer to our [hack on web and wanda](./guides/development/hack_on_web_and_wanda.md) guide for detailed instructions.

 # Support